trusona/trusona-server-sdk-c/src/pam/README.md

 ## Trusona PAM Settings
 Trusona's PAM module has several key-value settings:

-- `domain`
-  - Optional
-  - Would be a top-level email domain - for instance `example.com`
-  - If provided, it is appended to the username to form a valid email address to be sent a trusonafication

 - `settings`
   - Optional
   - If provided, expected to be the absolute path to the Trusona settings JSON file